63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 5. Pick Up Any Supplies You Might Have Forgotten

-When you’re on a cruise ship, it’s not too easy just to run to the corner store and pick up anything you might have forgotten.
+When you’re on a cruise ship, you can’t just to run to the corner store and pick up anything you might have forgotten.
 But in port, you’ll find there are several small shops in the pier area that offer up nearly anything you can imagine.
-Hit the pharmacy or bodega shops to pick up items you might need like Ibuprofen, sunscreen, deodorant, or anything else.
-Yes, these may be available on the ship, but they are cheaper in port.
+Hit the pharmacy or bodega shops to pick up items you might need like ibuprofen, sunscreen, deodorant, or anything else.
+Yes, these may be available on the ship, but they are far cheaper in port.

 6. Drink Cheap at Three Amigos (or Other Bars)